Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 July 14 morning

 Up at 6 AM.
 Big breakfast in the apartment - eggs, fruit, bread.
 You will not eat properly again until late.
-Out the door by 7:15 AM with the parade-watching kit (folding stools, snacks, water bottles, hats, sunscreen, small French flags from any souvenir shop).
+Out the door by 7:15 AM with the parade-watching kit (folding stools, snacks, water bottles, hats, sunscreen, small French flags from any tabac).

 10 AM to noon

 Parade watching.
-The flyovers happen first (10:00 to 10:15 AM ish), then the marching units.
+The flyovers happen first (10:00-10:15 AM-ish), then the marching units.
 Kids get bored after 45 minutes.
-If you can leave after the flyovers and return for the cavalry units at the end, that is the right call.
+If you can leave after the flyovers and return for the cavalry units at the end, that's the right call.

 Noon to 4 PM (CRITICAL)